-Most banks, money transfer services and online specialists offer end-to-end tracking so that you can monitor the progress of your payments from send to receipt, coupled with safeguards for peace of mind.
+Many money transfer companies and banks offer end-to-end tracking so that you can monitor the progress of your payments — check to make sure it’s an option before sending money.

 Will I receive a confirmation number?